opendilab/DI-engine/nervex/docs/source/feature/env_overview_en.rst

 Overview:
     The runtime base class of environment elements is implemented using decoration patterns, responsible for runtime-related state management (such as maintaining some state record variables) and providing possible polymorphic mechanisms (reprocessing the results returned by static processing functions).
-    On the basis of the static environment element interface, the `get()` and `reset()` interfaces have been added.
-This class manages the corresponding static environment element instance as its own member variable `_core`.
+    On the basis of the static environment element interface, the ``get()`` and ``reset()`` interfaces have been added.
+This class manages the corresponding static environment element instance as its own member variable ``_core``.

 Class variables:
     None.

 Class interface method:
-    1. info: derived from the parent class of the interface, call the corresponding method of the static element in actual use.
+    1. ``info``: derived from the parent class of the interface, call the corresponding method of the static element in actual use.
-    2. __repr__: derived from the parent class of the interface, call the corresponding method of the static element in actual use.
+    2. ``__repr__``: derived from the parent class of the interface, call the corresponding method of the static element in actual use.
-    3. get: To get the element value at actual runtime, you need to pass in the specific env object.
-All access to env information is concentrated in the `get` method.
+    3. ``get``: To get the element value at actual runtime, you need to pass in the specific env object.
+All access to env information is concentrated in the ``get`` method.
 It is recommended that the access information be implemented through the env property.
-    4. reset: restart state, generally need to be called when env restarts.
+    4. ``reset``: restart state, generally need to be called when env restarts.

 The override method need to inherit in subclasses:
-    1. _init: The actual initialization method, which is implemented so that the subclass must also call the ``_check`` method when calling the method ``__init__``, which is equivalent to ``__init__`` is just a layer of wrapper.
+    1. ``_init``: The actual initialization method, which is implemented so that the subclass must also call the ``_check`` method when calling the method ``__init__``, which is equivalent to ``__init__`` is just a layer of wrapper.
-    2. _check: Check the legitimacy method, check whether an environment element class implements the required attributes, the subclass can extend the method, that is, override the method-call the method of the parent class + implement the part that needs to be checked by itself
+    2. ``_check``: Check the legitimacy method, check whether an environment element class implements the required attributes, the subclass can extend the method, that is, override the method-call the method of the parent class + implement the part that needs to be checked by itself

 .. note::

-    1. The two classes of `EnvElement` and `EnvElementRunner` constitute a complete environment element.
+    1. The two classes of ``EnvElement`` and ``EnvElementRunner`` constitute a complete environment element.
 The former represents static information (stateless), and the latter is responsible for information that changes at runtime (stateful).
 It is recommended to state related to specific environmental elements.
 Variables are always maintained here, and only general state variables are maintained in env.
     2. The simple logic diagram of the environment element part is as follows:

         .. image:: images/env_element_class.png